What Is Kojic Acid? Everything You Should Know And More!

 - Kojic acid is a natural compound from sake fermentation

-- It blocks the enzyme that makes skin pigment
+- It may help regulate the enzyme that makes skin pigment

 - Results appear in 8-12 weeks with consistent use